 - 1 cup mini chocolate chips

-- Beat the butter, cream cheese, and sugar until creamy.
+- In a mixing bowl, beat the butter, cream cheese, and sugar until creamy.
 Add the vanilla, eggs, and banana and beat again.

 - Stir together the flour, oats, baking powder, baking soda, and salt.
 Slowly add to the butter mixture until completely combined.
 Add the chocolate chips and stir again.